dehezhang2/Notes/3103/CS3103_Operating_System.md

   * Indirect: prevent one of the 3 necessary conditions

-    * Mutual exclusion: If access to a resource requires mutual exclusion, it must be supported by the OS (cannot be implemented because mutual exclusion is what we want)
+    * Mutual exclusion: If access to a resource requires mutual exclusion, it must be supported by the OS ; so it cannot be used in the deadlock prevention (cannot be implemented because mutual exclusion is what we want)
     * Hold and wait: Allow execution only when all resources required by it are available, otherwise block it until all requests can be granted simultaneously
       * **disadvantage** : inefficient and may be impractical
         * *Inefficient* : You can ask one resource for one time, after using it, you can release it which is more efficient than wait for all the resources at one time